 Hence, it is not safe to smoke if you have asthma as it can worsen the symptoms and increase your risk of asthma-related health complications.

 Moreover, secondhand smoke has similar effects on the quality of life, lung function, and use of medication as active smoking.
 In kids with asthma, secondhand smoke increases the risk of wheezing, coughing and asthma attacks.

+Studies have proven time and again that changing cigarette designs or flavor does not reduce the risk of smoking tobacco.
+The only effective way to reduce the risk of smoking is to quit altogether.
 E-cigarettes are said to be comparatively safer than cigarette smoking for a short period of time.
 However, not much research is done on the use of e-cigarettes for smokers with asthma and its effect on overall health.